leorami/Dev-Tunnel-Proxy/TROUBLESHOOTING.md

 ## Common Configuration Issues & Solutions

 This guide documents common problems and their solutions when integrating apps with the dev tunnel proxy.
+Updated to include troubleshooting for the **enhanced Status Dashboard** with route grouping and promotion features.

 ### 0. Critical: proxy_pass Trailing Slash Behavior